sdam-au/epigraphic_roads/README.md

 ## Purpose
 The aim of this repository is to analyse information about roads and road networks in the ancient Mediterranean on the basis of surviving Greek and Latin inscriptions.

----

-# Metadata
-This section describes the origin of data, or source of any reused scripts etc., license and specify any prerequisites or technical requirements.

 ## Authors
 * Petra Hermankova [![](https://orcid.org/sites/default/files/images/orcid_16x16.png)](https://orcid.org/0000-0002-6349-0540), SDAM project, petra.hermankova@cas.au.dk